How to Turn off Speech on Chromebook

 • Security: Prevents unintended audio capture, enhancing device security.

-See also How to Switch User in Linux
+See also How to Unzip on Linux

 Disabling dictation is a straightforward way to manage how you interact with your Chromebook, ensuring that your typing experience aligns with your personal or professional requirements.